FanaroEngineering/youtube_kbd_nav/README.md

 Originally, I was using the [webdev][webdev_docs] with the discontinued [webext][webext_github], but they both add way too much stuff to something that should be way simpler.

+> If you have uploaded a local zip of a build to Firefox, rebuilding will probably give back an error because Firefox will denying overwrites or deletions of the previous build.

 Basically, [a JS browser extension consist of very few specific JS files][mdn_ext_docs], so, when using Dart, the only things you will end up needing to do are:

 1. Use `dart2js` to convert Dart to JS.